 and the Western Mountaineering Ultralite

-with the Marmot Phase 20
+.
+The Marmot Phase 20

-closely following the Ultralite
+followed closely behind the Ultralite

 .
 All three of these bags have 850+ fill power down and plenty of it; 13, 14, and 16 ounces respectively.
 The MegaLite